nextgengroup1/nextgengroup1/README.md

 ## Practitioner-Built.
 Executive-Ready.

-Premium digital transformation tools built by the executives and IT leaders who've actually done it — at scale, under pressure, in complex enterprises.
+Premium digital transformation tools built by the executives and IT leaders who've done it at scale, under pressure, in complex enterprises.

-We cut decades of hard-won experience into ready-to-deploy frameworks, scorecards, roadmaps, and guides so you can lead transformation without reinventing the wheel.
+We cut decades of hard-won experience into ready-to-deploy frameworks, scorecards, roadmaps, and guides so you can lead your transformation without reinventing the wheel.

 ---